-The required minimum exploration expenditures on the Sulussugut License for year 5, ending December 31, 2015, has not yet been determined but, is based on an annual approximation of DKK 26,609,040.
+The required minimum exploration expenditures on the Sulussugut License for year 5, ending December 31, 2015 is based on an annual approximation of DKK 21,668,160.
+This assumes that the Sulussugut License area will not be reduced in 2015.